openwallet-foundation/project-proposals/projects/identity-common-typescript.md

 # Release Methodology

-Managed per library using semantic versioning.
+Managed per library using semantic versioning in a monorepo.
 Releases will be published to npm.

 # Initial Maintainers